uwescience/DSSG2020-Disinformation/about.md

 ## Acknowledgements

 A special thanks to Maggie Engler and Lucas Wright from our partner organization the Global Disinformation Index, and the data scientists, Vaughn Iverson and Noah Benson, from the eScience Institute for their support and guidance with this project.

+## Contact Us

+If you have any feedback or questions for the project please feel free to reach out to the following:
+Richa Gupta
+rg3252@columbia.edu